 One of the easiest ways to prevent CAUTIs is to avoid the use of indwelling catheters altogether.
 You can use Men’s Liberty instead – an external catheter which can help you manage your incontinence problem in the best way possible.

-Unlike an indwelling catheter, the Men’s Liberty catheter does not have to be inserted into your urethra.
-You can simply attach it to your penis using an adhesive that’s not made with natural rubber latex and use it for up to 24 hours.
-The device is designed to direct urine away from your penis and keep you clean and dry.
+Unlike an indwelling catheter, you don’t need to insert the Men’s Liberty catheter into your urethra.
+In fact, you can simply attach it to your penis using an adhesive that’s not made with natural rubber latex and use it for up to 24 hours.
+The device’s design directs urine away from your penis and keep you clean and dry.

 Because there is no risk of the urine flowing backward into your bladder, you do not have to worry about developing a CAUTI.